Approximate Completely Positive Semidefinite Factorizations and their Ranks: Main Result

 Altogether, the matrix $N \coloneqq M^{\prime\prime}$ is an $\varepsilon$-approximation of $M,$ whose cpsd-rank is small enough to verify the second upper bound. \end{proof}

-\begin{Remark} ($i$) Which of the bounds in the main theorem is better depends on our setup.
+Let us comment on the assumptions and conclusions of our main theorem.
+First, which of the bounds in the main theorem is better depends on our setup.
 For instance, if we fix $\varepsilon$ and let $n$ approach infinity, then the bound obtained by applying the Johnson-Lindenstrauss Lemma is significantly smaller than the other.
 On the other hand, for $n$ fixed and $\varepsilon$ getting smaller, the first bound will be better.

-($ii$) If $M = (\langle A_i, A_j \rangle)_{i,j=1}^{n}$ is a completely positive matrix, with diagonal matrices $A_1, \ldots, A_n \in \mathcal{S}^{d}_{+}$, then the first approximation procedure can be used to generate a completely positive approximation.
-Indeed applying the Approximate Carath\'eodory Theorem will return diagonal matrices $A_i'$.
-Hence, the approximation $N$ is completely positive with
+Second, if $M = (\langle A_i, A_j \rangle)_{i,j=1}^{n}$ is a completely positive matrix, there are diagonal matrices $A_1, \ldots, A_n \in \mathcal{S}^{d}_{+}$ providing a cpsd decomposition.
+The first approximation procedure can be used to generate a completely positive approximation.
+Indeed applying the Approximate Carath\'eodory Theorem will return again diagonal matrices $A_i'$ of a smaller size.
+Since a cp decomposition is equivalent to a cpsd decomposition with diagonal matrices, the approximation $N$ is completely positive with

-($iii$) Note that the number $\ell$ in Theorem \ref{ThmMain} is a kind of hidden complexity measure of the cpsd-matrix $M$.
+Finally, note that the number $\ell$ in Theorem \ref{ThmMain} is a kind of hidden complexity measure of the cpsd-matrix $M$.
 What we get from $M$ directly are the numbers ${\rm tr}\left(A_i^2\right)=M_{ii}$, for any Gram representation $A_1,\ldots, A_n\in\mathcal S^d_+$.
 The numbers ${\rm tr}(A_i)$ are not uniquely determined however, and they encode information about the eigenvalue distribution of the psd-matrices in a Gram representation.
 One could upper bound them in terms of the numbers ${\rm tr}\left(A_i^2\right)=M_{ii}$, but this would involve a constant depending on $d$ in general, which we want to avoid.
 So one should not employ this upper bound, and understand the approximation to really depend on the hidden complexity of $M$, but not on its cpsd-rank.
 One instance where this works well is when $M$ admits a Gram decomposition $A_1,\ldots, A_n$ with all nonzero eigenvalues of all $A_i$ larger equal to $1$.
-A special case is stated in the following corollary. \end{Remark}
+A special case is stated in the following corollary.

 \begin{Cor} Let $M \in \mathcal{CPSD}^n$ with Gram representation consisting of orthogonal projections $P_1,\ldots, P_n\in \mathcal{S}_+^{d}.$ Further set $L \coloneqq \max_iM_{ii}.$ Then for all $0<\varepsilon<\frac{1}{2}\L^2$ there exists some $N \in \mathcal{CPSD}^n$ with